silverstee1/KunaiGC-Wiki/Test-and-use-the-KunaiGC.md

 <img src="https://github.com/KunaiGC/KunaiGC/blob/main/images/testusingkunai/zbutton.jpg" width=60% height=60%>

 ## Original and custom IPL
 The **KunaiGC** starts the original IPL by default.
-If you rename na dol-file you want to _ipl.dol_ and place it in the folder "KUNAIGC" on your SD-Card.
-The **KunaiGC** will boot automatically this program.
+But if you rename a dol-file you want to _ipl.dol_ and place it in the folder "KUNAIGC" on your SD-Card, the **KunaiGC** will boot automatically this program.
 If you want to use Cubeboot just rename your _ipl.dol_ into _boot.dol_ and place the customized _cubeboot.dol_ into the KUNAIGC folder and rename it to _ipl.dol_.

 ## Remapping the buttons
 Every button can be remapped to boot into an other program.
-Just rename the designated dol-files into on of the following and press its button on startup.
+Just rename the designated dol-files into one of the following and press its button on startup.
 Just place the dol-files into the root of your SD-Card.
-Even start and z can be remapped, but you cant enter the recovery or debugging mode as long they are present on the SD-Card.
+Even start and z can be remapped, but you cant enter the recovery or debugging mode as long these dol-files are present on the SD-Card.
 The possible dol-files are:
 * _a.dol_
 * _b.dol_